 These new faux leather ceiling tiles perfectly resemble real leather and are absolutely stunning.
 Their soundproofing qualities make them ideal for use in a venue that has a tendency to get too loud since they will help absorb the sound.

 Party Idea Pros can envision using these tiles regularly to build set backdrops that create the feel of a pub, movie theater, “man cave”, library, or even an out of this world look.
 Also think walls, headboards and photography backgrounds.
 We love, love, love these ceiling tiles!!!!

-We just realized faux leather ceiling tiles would also make an extremely cost effective alternative to a leather headboard.
+And we just realized faux leather ceiling tiles would also make an extremely cost effective alternative to a leather headboard.
 Plus, for use in a bedroom they have the distinct advantage of helping to absorb/muffle sound!
-The pictures below are meant only to inspire you — although none have actually been created from faux leather ceiling tiles (the first headboard is made from polystyrene ceiling tiles), all can easily be duplicated using leather look-alike ceiling panels — and in just hours you can completely transform your bedroom!
+The pictures below are meant only to inspire you — although none have actually been created from faux leather ceiling tiles (the first headboard is made from polystyrene ceiling tiles).
+All can easily be duplicated using leather look-alike ceiling panels — and in just hours you can completely transform your bedroom!

 Photos courtesy of builders.co.za, jamieherzlinger.com, flickr.com, archprofile.net, and archdeco.net

 Using a tin ceiling tile as inspiration, This Old House senior technical editor Mark Powers created a planter box to hold a tabletop tree.
 See a step-by-step on How to Build an Embossed Metal Planter similar to the one here.
 Choose from any of the tin tiles or faux tin tiles available through DecorativeCeilingTiles.net

 Check out these ceiling tiles recycled & re-purposed into lamp bases.